- Get teacher and student Google Apps for Education or Office 365 accounts

 Each classroom participating in Basecamp must have sufficient bandwidth to support a room full of students using the Summit Learning Platform at the same time.

 A wireless environment can easily be overwhelmed once many students log on at once to stream a video.
-Ensuring that your site has both the wireless density, coverage and capacity to accommodate your school site is crucial to successfully learning environment.
+Ensuring that your site has both the wireless density, coverage, and capacity to accommodate your school site is crucial to successful learning environment.

 - Overall Experience: All participating teachers and students are able to stream video and audio at the same with no slowness/buffering.